vmichnowicz/jquery.formvalidate/README.md

 ### onFailure [ function *function(O)* ]

 This function is run after a form fails validation.
 By default we loop through each input and find all the errors that were gathered.
 Then we append the error message inside the container DIV.
-Depending on how you layout your HTML forms this may need modification.
+Depending on how you layout your HTML forms this may need modification (**This is *very* important.
+Because the HTML of every form is different there is no one solution to placing error messages.
+Some tweaking may be needed in order to get the error messages displaying correctly**).
 This default code works best if you have one container DIV for each form element:

 ````
 <div>